insideclojure/insideclojure.github.io/about.md

 created this blog to record my own thoughts, both for my own memories and because this might be of use to others wishing to understand how Clojure works from the inside.

+Disclaimer: Any thoughts or opinions expressed in this blog are mine, not official statements by Cognitect about Clojure.

 ### More Information

 - Twitter - [@puredanger](http://twitter.com/puredanger)